 Patricia says, “Heavy food or spicy food are hard to digest and a common cause of sleep deprivation.
 Eating such foods for lunch is a better option than dinner so that it does not interrupt with your sleep cycle.”

 Some people use alcohol as a key to unwind after a long day at work and to sleep better.
 Pooja says, “Alcohol may help you to relax and fall asleep in the short term, but it can disrupt sleep over the course of the night.
 It also keeps you from entering the deeper stages of sleep, which may cause you to wake up still feeling tired despite having spent an adequate amount of time in bed.
 Alcohol causes to release adrenalin and also impairs the transport of tryptophan into the brain and disrupts the sleep.”

 Avoid eating high protein food for dinner as protein takes longer to digest and interferes with sleep.
-Nutritionist says eating foods high in proteins block the synthesis of serotonin, makes us more alert and disrupt our sleep.
+Nutritionist says, "Eating foods high in proteins block the synthesis of serotonin, makes us more alert and disrupts our sleep."